-This gallery shows the fruits of a reasonably long journey, born of my time spent with over 700 couples and families during their most intimate times.
+This gallery shares my travels as a wedding photographer; time spent with over 800 couples and families during their most intimate times.
 I honestly didn’t plan to become a wedding photographer.
 There was no epiphany, no calling as such.
 I accidentally found a genre of photography, much misunderstood, often misrepresented, that clicks with with my sincere interest in human relationships.
 If I can record something that either did not seem obvious to anyone else in a room at the time or better still, was completely missed by all around me, I am genuinely excited by that privilege.

 As a photographer I’m keen for brides and grooms to observe in a sense they’re not quite expecting.
 An American social, street and wedding photographer, Mel DiGiacomo, recounts a pertinent story where a bride commented that her wedding had actually been something of a blur.
 She had never really seen it at the time.
 “But you,” she enthused, “You were my witness.
 You showed me my wedding.”

-As you journey though this annotated gallery, you’ll happen across a series of short films known as Wedding Photofilms.
+As you journey though this annotated gallery, you’ll discover a series of short films known as Wedding Photofilms.
 As the recognised original pioneer of the Wedding Photofilm, these short stories are a marriage of photographs and sounds taken from a wedding day.
 Some take the origination one step further, with a narrative addition and short inclusion of some motion.
-Whilst many couples I photograph have a dedicated wedding film maker present on the day, the Wedding Photofilm is a unique option for couples who prefer unobtrusive photography but still wish to capture some sound.
+Whilst some couples I photograph have a dedicated wedding film maker present on the day, the Wedding Photofilm is a unique option for couples who prefer unobtrusive photography and still wish to capture sound for all time.

 We’re moments from ‘the off.’
 One side of the door there is a sense of energy and excitement, the other side, a rather more tempered anticipation.
 Certainly in a portfolio of important shots from a couple’s day, they are significant scene setters.

-I picked up some sound advice when I started shooting weddings; don’t spend your time watching the day through your camera eye piece, firing frames carelessly without thought.
+I received some sound advice when I started shooting weddings from a conflict photographer of all people; don’t spend your time watching the day through a camera eye piece, firing frames carelessly without thought.
 Have your camera ready at all times, but make sure you observe first and shoot second.
 That way you’ll see scenes develop and people react to their feelings.

-If asked to produce a Photofilm by a couple, it’s important to match the actual emotion of the day with the pace of the resultant film and of course the music.
+If asked to produce a Photofilm instead of album by a couple, it’s important to match the actual emotion of the day with the pace of the resultant film and of course the music.
 I make mood notes as the day progresses.
-This Savile Club Wedding Photofilm in London which features stills and sounds from the day, has a delicate narrative throughout courtesy of a clever Best Man’s speech.
+This Savile Club Wedding Photofilm in London which features stills and sounds from the day, has a delicate narrative throughout courtesy of a well thought out Best Man’s speech.

 Frivolity and humour is a key driver in terms of my engagement with the genre.
 I’ve watched brides being steamed in the very clothes in which they stand and all manner of creatures deliver wedding rings.
 Sometimes of course that frivolous humour is more subtle.